venkatakaushikvemani/groww-mcp/README.md

 - **Get OHLC data:**
   > Show me the OHLC data for TATAMOTORS

+- **Get historical candle data:**
+  > Show me the historical candle data for TATAMOTORS for the last 1 day
+  > Fetch 5-minute historical candles for TATAMOTORS from 2024-06-01 09:15:00 to 2024-06-01 15:30:00

 - **Place a buy order:**
   > Buy 10 shares of SADHNANIQ